windoze/esparrier/README.md

 2. Download the binary from the [releases page](https://github.com/windoze/esparrier/releases).

 3. Extract the binary from the archive.
-There are 3 pre-built binaries in the archive, choose the one that fits your board.
+There are 4 pre-built binaries in the archive, choose the one that fits your board.
     * `esparrier.bin` - For generic ESP32S3 boards with native USB-OTG port, the indicator feature is unavailable.
     * `esparrier-m5atoms3-lite.bin` - For [M5Atom S3 Lite](https://docs.m5stack.com/en/core/AtomS3%20Lite).
+    * `esparrier-m5atoms3.bin` - For [M5Atom S3](https://docs.m5stack.com/en/core/AtomS3).
     * `esparrier-xiao-esp32s3.bin` - For [Seeed Studio XIAO ESP32S3](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/).

 4. Prepare the `config.json` file as described in the previous section.